 When we talk about muscle building, resistance training intensity means how much weight you should lift and how light or heavy your weight is.

 If the weight is light, then the intensity of your workout is low and vice versa.
-Simply put, it means how many reps are you doing in one set.
+Simply put, it means how many reps you are doing in one set.
 If you are doing more reps, then the workout intensity is less.
 Also, the failure point, aka the point you no longer can do, is an important consideration.

 So simplifying things for you, if you want to build your muscles faster, you need to train your muscles in a rep range of 8 to 12.
 Also, this is the ideal range for muscle development and strength.